 Efficiency means doing something at the lowest possible cost.
 Effectiveness means doing the right things to create the most value.
 These are different things.

-AACSB: Analytic Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 5. A process can be effective without being efficient.